August Miete: SS career

 Miete also sought out victims from other parts of the camp to be brought to the Lazaret and shot; victims whom Kurt Franz had injured with his hunting rifle or boxing gloves, prisoners who had been whipped for various "crimes" or other reasons.
 Miete would decide that these prisoners were too weakened from the blows sustained and no longer fit for work, so he would shoot them.

 After Treblinka's closure in November 1943, Miete was sent to Trieste along with other Operation Reinhard personnel.

 Trial and conviction

 After the war, Miete fell into American captivity, but was soon released.
-Thereafter, Miete worked in the family's farming/milling business until 1950, and then as Managing Director of the Savings and Loan Association in Lotte.
+Thereafter, Miete worked in the family's farming/milling business until 1950, and then as managing director of the Savings and Loan Association in Lotte.
 He was arrested again on 27 May 1960 and held in pre-trial detention at Düsseldorf-Derendorf.
 On 3 September 1965, at the First Treblinka Trial, Miete was found guilty of participating in the mass murder of at least 300,000 people and at least nine people who were shown in detail to him.
 He was sentenced to life imprisonment there.
-On February 27, 1985, Miete was conditionally released from prison, and retired near Osnabrück, into his own Tyrolean house bought with the loot from Treblinka.
+On February 27, 1985, Miete was conditionally released from prison, and retired near Osnabrück.
 He died in 1987.